ma67-ex/stock-backtester/README.md

 # 📈 Moving-Average Crossover Backtester

-A clean, honest backtesting engine that tests a classic **SMA crossover** trading strategy against a simple buy-and-hold benchmark — written in Python with `pandas`, `numpy`, and `yfinance`.
+A clean, honest backtesting engine that tests a classic **SMA crossover** trading strategy against a simple buy & hold benchmark written in Python with `pandas`, `numpy`, and `yfinance`.

 Built as a learning project at the intersection of **machine learning,